catatwork217/whisper-notion-pipeline/README.md

 - No Notion export or GPT-based summarization yet (coming soon)
 - Only `.m4a` audio supported in current workflows
+- DB is SQLite.
+If you would like to integrate a different db, please fork and update the 'watch_and_transcribe.py' script.
 - All processing and storage is local (no cloud/S3 backup yet)

 ---